jimhigson/oboe.js/writing/main/5_Implementation.md

 'browser first' image of Javascript by converting applications targeted at Node into a single file efficiently packaged for delivery to a web browser, conceptually making Node the primary environment for Javascript and adapting browser execution to match.
-Significantly, require leaves no trace of itself in the concatenated Javascript other than Adaptors presenting browser APIs as the Node equivalents.
+Significantly, other than Adaptors presenting browser APIs as if they were the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
 Browserify's http adaptor[^1] is complete but more verbose compared to Oboe's version[^2].

 As well as combining into a single file, Javascript source can made